Subscribe and receive the latest news from the industry Article

 But in September of that same year, Aéropostale’s story diverged from those other retailers when the chain was bought by a consortium that included brand-building powerhouse Authentic Brands Group alongside two other partners–General Growth Properties and Simon Property Group.

-Just four months after the acquisition, ABG re-opened 500 Aéropostale locations across the U.S., marking the beginning of what continues to be a powerful growth
+Just four months after the acquisition, ABG re-opened 500 Aéropostale locations across the U.S., marking the beginning of what continues to be a powerful growth trajectory for the previously beleaguered brick-and-mortar retailer.

 The chain now has 800 points of service around the world, 300 of which are in international markets, and has since expanded into a host of new product categories including denim and intimates.